antrad1978/devops/openshift_activiti6/README.md

 # Introduction

 Dockerfile to build an [Activiti 6 BPM](#http://www.activiti.org/) container image configuration-ready.
+YAML file contains a full template for Activiti 6 that eventually you could customize for your needs.

 # Installation